 - Purpose: - 1.
 To open the file "SUTRA.FIL" and read in unit numbers and file names. - 2.
+Assign unit numbers to SUTRA input and output files. - 3.
+Determine files needed for observation output. - 4.
 To check for the existence of and open files used in the SUTRA simulation. - Called by: